crshanks/lambda-dotnetcore3.1-otel-rds-mssql/README.md

 * [VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html)
 * [Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)

+## Pre-requisites

+In order to run this Lambda you will need an RDS Microsoft SQL Server instance.
+For details on how to create such an instance see [here](https://aws.amazon.com/getting-started/hands-on/create-microsoft-sql-db).
+The database should be located in the same VPC as the Lambda; details [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html).

+An example BikeStores database schema and data is also required.
+You can create and load the BikeStores data to your database following instructions [here](https://www.sqlservertutorial.net/load-sample-database/).

 ## Deploy the sample application

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.